 Referrals are made by school district officials (CSE), parents, medical professionals and other community/school agencies.
 Students must go through an Intake Process which consists of a tour, application, review of records and observations.
-Initial referrals should be made directly to the Principal, Melanie Byrne.
-She works directly with an Intake Committee to determine whether or not referrals are accepted into program.
+Initial referrals should be made directly to the School Program Director.
+He works directly with an Intake Committee to determine whether or not referrals are accepted into program.

-The School Program works directly with the Helen H. Heller Clinic , which provides and/or contracts for the related service needs of the children.
-It consists of 8:1:1 classes for younger students.
+The School Program works directly with the Helen H. Heller Clinic , which provides and/or contracts for the related service needs of the students.
+The Holy Childhood School Program consists of 8:1:1 classes for younger students.
 The intermediate and secondary classrooms are 12:1:1, and emphsize preparing students for life beyond graduation.
 The Transition Program is a component which focuses on job skills, vocational training, self advocacy, life skills and more.

-Students attend vocational classes within the agency and eventually begin to try out jobs in Holy Childhood's sheltered workshops and in the community with the assistance of a job coach.
+Students attend vocational classes within the agency and then begin to try out jobs at Holy Childhood and out in the community with the assistance of a job coach.
 Individual schedules are developed based on needs and interests.

-This one-of-its kind community-based learning environment located at the Genesee Valley Regional Market.
-When filled to capacity, 12 students, ages 17-21 will focus on academics and job skills and apply them at many of the nearly 200 businesses welcoming them within the market.
+This one-of-its kind community-based learning environment is located at the Genesee Regional Market.
+When filled to capacity, 12 students, ages 17-21 focus on academics and job skills and then apply them at nearly 200 businesses welcoming them within the market.
 For more information, please contact Diane Gyle at 359.3710 or firstname.lastname@example.org